A Jewish perspective on organ donation

 Whether or not the wishes of the dead person are known, it is widely recognised that families are entitled to decide for themselves; and that they will often wish to consult with their own experts in Jewish law and tradition before making a final decision.

-Judaism holds that organs may not be removed from a donor until death has definitely occurred.
-For some Jews the ‘brain stem death’ criteria are acceptable.
-Other Jews will only agree to removal of organs from a ‘non-heart beating’ donor.
+Judaism holds that organs may not be removed from a donor until death can be confirmed.
+For some Jews, the diagnosis of death using neurological criteria (known as ‘brain stem death’) is acceptable.
+Other Jews will only agree to the removal of organs from a donor after the confirmation of death using circulatory criteria (once a person's heart has stopped).

 One who saves a single life – it is as if he has saved an entire world

-Making a donation is your choice.
-But it can be seen differently even in the same religious groups.
-If you have any doubt, you should approach your religious adviser.
+The decision to donate, or not to donate, is your personal choice.
+However, it can be seen differently even within the same religious groups.
+If you have any doubt, you should approach your Rabbi.

 Make sure you talk to your family and friends about your decision so they know your wishes.